Some Fundamental Theorems in Mathematics: Finite simple groups

 A {\bf finite group} $(G,*,1)$ is a finite set $G$ with an operation $*: G \times G \to G$ and {\bf $1$ element}, such that the operation is {\bf associative} $(a*b)*c=a*(b*c)$, for all $a,b,c$, such that $a*1=1*a=a$ for every $a$ and such that every $a$ has an inverse $a^{-1}$ satisfying $a*a^{-1}=1$.
 A group $G$ is {\bf simple} if the only {\bf normal subgroups} of $G$ are the {\bf trivial group} $\{1\}$ or the group itself.
 A subgroup $H$ of $G$ is called {\bf normal} if $gH=Hg$ for all $g$.
-Simple groups play the role of the primes in the integers.
-A theorem of Jordan-H\"older is that a decomposition of $G$ into simple groups is essentially unique up to permutations and isomorphisms.
+Simple groups play the role of the primes in the set of integers.
+A {\bf theorem of Jordan-H\"older} is that the composition series of $G$ (with simple groups as quotients) is unique up to permutations and isomorphisms.
 The {\bf classification theorem of finite simple groups} is \satz{Every finite simple group is cyclic, alternating, Lie or sporadic.}

 There are 18 so called {\bf regular families} of finite simple groups made of {\bf cyclic}, {\bf alternating} and 16 {\bf Lie type} groups.
 Then there are 26 so called {\bf sporadic groups}, in which 20 are {\bf happy groups} as they are subgroups or sub-quotients of the {\bf monster} and 6 are {\bf pariahs}, outcasts which are not under the spell of the monster.
-The classification was a huge collaborative effort with more than 100 authors covering 500 journal articles.
-According to Daniel Gorenstein, the classification was completed 1981 and fixes were applied until 2004 (Michael Aschbacher and Stephen Smith resolving the last problems which lasted several years) leading to a full proof of 1300 pages.
+The classification was a huge collaborative effort with more than 100 authors, covering 500 journal articles.
+According to Daniel Gorenstein, the classification was completed in 1981 and fixes were applied until 2004.
+(Michael Aschbacher and Stephen Smith resolved the last problems which lasted several years leading to a full proof of 1300 pages.)
 A second generation cleaned-out proof written with more details is under way and currently has 5000 pages.
 Some history is given in \cite{SolomonFiniteGroups}.